Waletee/Release-acquire/README.md

 # Instruction on how to use the APP.

-After cloning the app, create a .env file and add your "SECRET_KEY" & "DATABASE_URI" in there, save and open an integrated terminal input/type "python run.py" and copy the "http://127.0.0.1:5000" URL to launch the app and view.
+After cloning the app, create a .env file and add your "SECRET_KEY" & "DATABASE_URI" in there, save and open an integrated terminal input/type "python run.py" and copy the "http://127.0.0.1:5000" URL to launch the app and view on your local machine.

 Please don't forget to reference me if you make use of my code